Professional-Team17/PlanetSimulator/README.md

 # PlanetSimulator
-A cross-platform physical simulator of celestial.
+A cross-platform physical simulator of celestial motion.

 This program is written in C++, powered by SDL2.